 The child’s progress will be reviewed on a termly cycle (or sooner) and a decision made about whether the child is making good to outstanding progress at this level of intervention and may be removed from the SEND Database as a result.

 The new SEND code of practice update 2015 is also set to get rid of “statements” as we previously knew them and replace them a single, simpler birth to 25 years assessment process and Education, Health and Care Plan.
 Any child who previously had a statement will be naturally converted to the new EHCP; it will continue to be annually reviewed by all professionals and aims to provide a better working relationship by all agencies.
-Any new EHCP’s will be applied for by the SENCO, Assistant SENCO or Head teacher in combination with parents who will be offered a “families personal budgets” through the Children and Families Bill 2013.
+Any new EHCP’s will be applied for by the SENCO or Head teacher in combination with parents who will be offered a “families personal budgets” through the Children and Families Bill 2013.

 Allocation of Resources to and amongst Pupils